Skip to main content

 Why Outdoor Setup Matters

-The campsite outside your RV is as much your living space as the interior — maybe more so in good weather.
-The right outdoor setup turns a parking spot into a comfortable room: a place to cook, eat, relax, and enjoy the reason you went camping in the first place.
-Getting there doesn't require expensive gear; it requires making intentional choices about the relatively small number of items that actually improve the experience.
+A worn polypropylene mat and two camp chairs can turn a gravel pad at Lake Texoma State Park into a proper living room — and that transformation takes about eight minutes once you've done it a dozen times.
+The campsite outside your RV is as much your living space as the interior, maybe more so in good weather.
+Getting there doesn't require expensive gear; it requires making intentional choices about the small number of items that actually improve the experience.

 Outdoor Mat: The Foundation

 A campsite mat defines your outdoor living space, keeps dirt from tracking into the RV, and makes the site feel like home.
-The two main categories:
+Two main categories worth knowing:

-Woven polypropylene rugs (Leisure Mat, Aotearoa): The most popular choice for RVers.
-They're lightweight, fold compactly, allow drainage, and are easy to shake or hose clean.
+Woven polypropylene rugs: The most popular choice for RVers.
+They're lightweight, fold compactly, allow drainage, and shake or hose clean in minutes.
 A 9x12 foot mat fits most standard campsites.
-Cost: $40–$80.
+Prices vary widely by brand and retailer — budget roughly $40–$80 as a general ballpark, though sales and off-brands can go lower.
 They wear over time but are inexpensive to replace.

 Reversible outdoor rugs: Heavier and more home-like, these look nicer but don't drain as well and take longer to dry.
-Better for drier climates and for RVers who stay put for extended periods rather than move frequently.
+Better for drier climates — think southern Utah or the Texas Hill Country — and for RVers who stay put for extended periods rather than move frequently.

-Sizing: Measure your awning length and choose a mat that fits underneath it.
+Sizing tip: Measure your awning length and choose a mat that fits underneath it.
 A 9x12 is standard; 8x16 works for longer awnings.
-The mat should stay under the awning edge so rain runoff lands beyond it.
+The mat should stay under the awning edge so rain runoff lands beyond it — a lesson that becomes obvious the first time you step onto a soaked rug at 6am.

 Seating and Tables

-Camping chairs range from $15 bag chairs to $200 zero-gravity recliners.
-The practical options:
+Camping chairs span a wide price range, from inexpensive bag chairs to pricier zero-gravity recliners.
+The practical middle ground covers most situations:

-Low-profile camping chairs (REI Co-op Camp Low Chair, Helinox): Lighter and more packable than standard camp chairs, sitting closer to the ground.
-Better for beach and fire rings; some find them harder to get in and out of.
+Low-profile camping chairs: Lighter and more packable than standard camp chairs, sitting closer to the ground.
+Better for beach settings and fire rings — places like Gulf Shores State Park where you're on sand all day.
+Some people find them harder to get in and out of after a long day on the road.

-Standard folding camp chairs (Coleman, ALPS Mountaineering): The workhorse.
-Comfortable, cheap ($25–$60), and widely available.
+Standard folding camp chairs: The workhorse.
+Comfortable and widely available across a range of prices.
 Cup holders, side tables, and recline options add convenience.
-Buy chairs with a weight rating above what you actually weigh — cheap chairs fail at camp.
+One piece of advice worth repeating: buy chairs with a weight rating above what you actually weigh — cheap chairs tend to fail at the worst possible moment.

 Zero-gravity recliners: Popular with full-timers and extended-stay campers.
-Genuinely comfortable for long afternoon relaxation.
-Take significant cargo space.
+Genuinely comfortable for long afternoon relaxation at places like Thousand Trails Bend or Medina Lake.
+They take significant cargo space, so they tend to work best for rigs with dedicated exterior storage bays.

-Folding table: A small folding table (Lifetime 4-foot folding table, roughly $50) is enormously useful for food prep, card games, and keeping gear off the ground.
-Many RVers also use a separate smaller table as a side table next to each chair.
+Folding table: A small folding table — the kind found at any hardware or club store — is enormously useful for food prep, card games, and keeping gear off the ground.
+Many RVers also use a smaller table as a side table next to each chair.
+One table is usually enough.
+Three tables is clutter.

 Shade Solutions

-Freestanding shade canopy: When the awning isn't positioned optimally, a simple pop-up canopy ($60–$120) provides flexible shade placement.
+Freestanding shade canopy: When the awning isn't positioned optimally — which happens more than you'd expect on pull-throughs with east-west orientation — a simple pop-up canopy provides flexible shade placement.
 Less elegant but works anywhere.
+Particularly useful for boondocking on BLM land where there's no awning infrastructure to work with.

 What Not to Buy